-To begin with, we picked out the Master KYC directive from RBI for all regulated entities under its umbrella and tried to interpret what was given there w.r.t, KYC
+To begin with, we picked out the Master KYC directive from RBI for all regulated entities under its umbrella and tried to interpret what was given there with respect to KYC.

 Master KYC Circular

-This is applicable to “Regulated Entities” (REs) which includes
+The aforesaid Gazetted notification is applicable to “Regulated Entities” (REs) which include:

 - All Scheduled Commercial Banks (SCBs)/ Regional Rural Banks (RRBs)/